scylladb/scylladb/docs/getting-started/installation-common/install-jmx.rst

 Install scylla-jmx Package
 ======================================

-scylla-jmx becomes optional package from ScyllaDB 6.2, not installed by default.
+scylla-jmx is an optional package and is not installed by default.
-If you need JMX server you can still install it from scylla-jmx GitHub page.
+If you need JMX server, you can still install it from scylla-jmx GitHub page.

 .. tabs::